Lanyard Breakaway Switch Safety Alert

 - Firstly, check the lanyard is shorter than the caravan safety chains.

-- Secondly, ensure breakaway switches are affected by water ingress, thereby causing failure when the pin is detached.
+- Secondly, breakaway switches should be ensured that they are not affected by water ingress, which causes failure when the pin is detached.

-Electric brake magnets make an audible sound when engaging.
-As a result of not hearing your magnets engage, take your rig to your service centre for investigation.
+Electric brake magnets make an audible sound when engaged.
+If you don’t hear your magnets engage, take your rig to your service centre for investigation.

 CM702-Breakaway Instruction-Sheet